b-jesch/skin.estuary.modv2/README.md

-# Skin Estuary MOD V2 for KODI 21 Omega KN Edition #
+# Skin Estuary MOD V2 for KODI 22 Piers KN Edition #

 **Some screenshots You'll find at the end of this Readme**